|Radiator cap relief pressure||88 - 127 kPa (0.9 - 1.3 kg/cm2, 13 - 18 psi)|

 Cap on, pressurized: 125.6°C (258°F)

-Remove the radiator cap.
+Remove the reserve tank cap.

 Replace the radiator cap if it does not hold pressure, or if it’s relief pressure is too high or too low.
 It must hold specified pressure for at least six seconds.